g-linville/mdfind/README.md

 This is a simple GPTScript wrapper around the `mdfind` command on macOS.
 It allows you to search for files on your system using the Spotlight index.

-> Note: this tool does use the sys.exec tool.
+> **Warning**: this tool does use the sys.exec tool.
 It is instructed to only run the command if it is an mdfind command,
 > but there is always the chance that the LLM will mess up and run another command.

 ## Example